Key Points

 Cycle Time vs Throughput Time: Who would use A and/or B?

 Both Cycle time and throughput time can be used by the same audience, they are just coming from a slightly different perspective.
-Throughput time is coming from the angle of the various individual intervals in production processes added up, while Cycle time is simply looking at the total time of a cycle as a whole.
+Throughput time comes from the angle of the various individual intervals in production processes added up, while Cycle time is simply looking at the total time of a cycle as a whole.

 Choosing Between Cycle Time and Throughput Time: Real World Scenarios